mozilla/firefox-translations-training/README.md

 - It is expected that the specified output folder might not exist and should be created by the script.

 - A script creates a folder for intermediate files and cleans it in the end.

+- Network disks are too slow for some operations, so a script can copy and work with intermediate data on a local disk.
+  This ability is limited by a local disk size (this is the case for Snakepit cluster).
+  An exception is when parallelization across multiple machines is required.

 - Global variables are upper case, local variable are lower case.

 - ALl variables that are global for the whole pipeline are set in `config.sh`.

+- Scripts should automatically inspect resources available for computation and utilize them to make things faster (number of cores, memory).

 ## Used projects and tools